Please contact us at email@example.com in order to confirm the analysis data found in a certificate.

 This data is used to generate the CASE Score in a two-step process: First, we compare the GPA of a degree with the distribution of GPAs in the graduation year in the specific field of study and degree at the respective university.
 In a second step, we combine this information with the performance levels of the students in different programmes at different universities.
 The relative weighting of these two factors is based, among other sources, on our own data collections in which, for example, more than 350,000 German students have been surveyed to date.

-CASE currently covers Germany, United Kingdom, Spain, Italy, Portugal, China and India.
+CASE currently covers Germany, United Kingdom, Spain, Italy, Portugal, China, India and the US.
 This list is being expanded on continuously.
 The database on which the CASE algorithm is based within a country is also regularly expanded.
 As a result, but also due to changes in the methodology, the scores produced by CASE may change slightly in the future.
 Grade distributions are smoothed using a weighted moving average that includes a lag of up to three years.
 This smoothes out short-term fluctuations and enables the analysis of degrees that will be obtained in the future.

 A degree with an, in absolute terms, rather average GPA, which was acquired at a university with a very strict grading standard, will usually be rated better than the absolute GPA would suggest.
 The indicator used here is how frequently better grades have been awarded.
 A placement in the top 4% of the local grade distribution would accordingly be rated higher than a placement in the top 68%.